Overcoming The Challenges

 And also get our free Kickstarter mini-course on the 7 Most Essential Bitesize Health Hacks to creating lasting Health and Happiness.

-To you, it might feel obvious that kindness leads to feeling fulfilled, which leads to being happier and healthier.
-Or the connection may feel a little tenuous at best.
-But luckily there are some amazing scientists, such as happiness expert, Sonja Lyubomirsky, who actually carry out research into happiness and they have shown that acts of kindness have a positive effect on happiness, particularly when done in a shorter time period.
+It might feel obvious to you that kindness leads to feeling fulfilled, which leads to being happier and healthier.
+Or perhaps the connection to your physical health feels a little tenuous at best.
+But luckily there are some amazing scientists, such as happiness expert, Sonja Lyubomirsky, who actually carry out research into happiness and they have shown that acts of kindness have a positive effect on your happiness.

-Other studies have shown that kindness brings improvements to emotional wellness, sense of life-purpose, lower BMI, inflammation, cholesterol reading and cardiovascular health and .
-Older adults, in particular, have experienced significant benefits, including physical and cognitive improvements, more connectedness, lowered blood pressure and even mortality.
+Other studies have shown that kindness brings improvements to emotional wellness, sense of life-purpose, BMI, inflammation, cholesterol reading and cardiovascular health and .
+Older adults, in particular, have experienced significant benefits, including physical and cognitive improvements, more connectedness, lowered blood pressure and lower mortality.

 Essentially, being kind produces oxytocin (the ‘love hormone’), which helps to lower blood pressure, improve heart-health and increase self-esteem and optimism (i.e. happiness).
 Kindness brings about more energy and longer lifespan, while decreasing pain, stress, anxiety and depression.